Churchill Roberts, Ph.D.

 Professor - Department of Telecommunication

-Churchill Roberts, co-director of the Documentary Institute, has been a faculty member in the College of Journalism and Communications since December 1997.
+Churchill Roberts, former co-director of the Documentary Institute, has been a faculty member in the College of Journalism and Communications since December 1997.
 In 2001-2002 he served as interim chair of the Department of Telecommunication, and in 2004-2006 served as interim associate dean for the College’s Division of Research and Graduate Studies.
 Mr. Roberts has published in numerous journalism and communication journals, including Journalism and Mass Communication Quarterly, Journal of Broadcasting and Electronic Media, Communication Monographs, Communication Education, Journalism Educator, and the International Communication Bulletin.
 He serves on the editorial advisory board of Journalism and Mass Communication Quarterly.
 He is co-author (with Samuel L. Becker) of Discovering Mass Communication.
 Mr. Roberts has served as co-director/co-producer of several PBS documentaries, Giving Up the Canal (1990), Campaign for Cuba (1992), Last Days of the Revolution (1994), Freedom Never Dies: The Legacy of Harry T. Moore (2001), and Negroes With Guns: Rob Williams and Black Power (2006).
 He and his colleagues recently completed Angel of Ahlem.
 Mr. Roberts and his colleagues have received grants from the Corporation for Public Broadcasting, Florida Endowment for the Humanities, USIA, USAID, the National Association of Broadcasters, Freedom Forum, National Endowment for the Humanities, National Endowment for the Arts, and the North Carolina Humanities Council.
 In 1994 he received the Distinguished Service Award from the Florida Community College Press Association.
 His teaching and research interests include documentary film, international telecommunication, and the impact of media on society.

 Ph.D., University of Iowa